 Medication at school

-The school will not administer medication to children without:
+The school will not administer medication to children, unless:

 Reducing the Spread of Infections